#1: Fish Oil Can Help You Lose Body Fat

 Fish oil can help you lose body fat for a number of reasons, some of which are well known, while others are just emerging.
 First, fish oil provides essential fats because it is made up of omega-3 fatty acids.
 Essential fats are those which the body can’t produce on its own—they must be eaten—and it must have them for optimal function.

 Fish oil won’t turn into fat in the body.
-Instead, the body will favorably use the fat from fish oil to build the outside lipid (fat) layer that protects our cells.
+Instead, the body will favorably uses the fat from fish oil for several purposes, including to build the outside lipid (fat) layer that protects our cells.
 Any kind of fat can be used to do this—trans fats, omega-6 fats, whatever you eat—but your cells will function the best, and metabolism will be optimal if fish oil makes up a portion of the cell lipid layer because it improves the activity of insulin.

 This allows for better insulin sensitivity, which is a principal factor in fat loss.
-If you have poor insulin sensitivity, you will have a very difficult time losing fat.
+If you have poor insulin sensitivity, you will have a very difficult time losing fat because an enzyme involved in fat storage called Lipoprotein Lipase will always be elevated.
 The other benefit of fish oil is that it is anti-inflammatory, which will be explained in greater depth in #3.

 You can see fish oil working in a recent study that gave healthy subjects 4 grams of fish oil or the same dose of safflower oil (an omega-6 fat) for 6 weeks.
-The participants who took the fish oil significantly lost body fat and increased muscle mass—and they weren’t even exercising!
+The participants who took the fish oil lost a small but significant amount of body fat and increased muscle mass—and they weren’t even exercising!

 Of interest, the participants in this study had a decrease in their levels of the stress hormone cortisol after taking the fish oil.
 Cortisol is a catabolic hormone that degrades muscle, leads to fat gain, and makes you feel stressed out.